Stylish prefab tiny homes review (Avrame, MADi homes, and more…)

 The pod is built on industrial casters similar to the ones used for roll-out dumpsters.
 Although it doesn’t allow the structure to be towed, the office can be moved locally around tight urban areas where new traditional construction isn’t possible.

-The cost of construction was around $50,000 – not exactly the cheapest option but reasonable for high-priced California real estate market.
-Lighthouse office is currently used by KnowHow Shop to showcase the design and functionality of the structure.
+The cost of construction was around $50,000 – not exactly the cheapest option but reasonable for the high-priced California real estate market.
+The Lighthouse office is currently used by KnowHow Shop to showcase the design and functionality of the structure.

 Not that tiny inside…

 The abundance of natural light illuminates the interior, making it seem much larger than it really is.
 This can be noticed even from looking at the photos.

 We were surprised by the difference in perceived space from the outside vs. the inside.
 From within our office feels much larger than it looks from outside, and it is something that most visitors comment on immediately.

 SlowCabins Tiny House Is a Secret Retreat with a Twist